scott-w/backbone.marionette/docs/tutorial/routers.md

 run any initialization logic - this must stay in `initialize`.
 This is because the routes are triggered on back/forward which, in fragments, doesn't cause a page reload.
 This would attempt to initialize our app twice!

+### What is a `Marionette.Object`?

+You'll have noticed we introduced a `Marionette.Object` here.
+For our purposes this behaves like a regular object mixed with the usual Marionette attributes, such as automatically attaching options to `this.options`.

 ### Carrying on